Naman-Pal/SIHMON/ceng355report.md

 ### Declarations
-I, Naman Pal, confirm that this breakdown of authorship represents my contribution to the work submitted for assessment and my contribution is my own work and is expressed in my own words.
+I, Naman Pal, the founding Team Leader of BioBytes, and the Project Manager of SIHMON (Smart Infant Health MONitor), confirm that this breakdown of authorship represents my contribution to the work submitted for assessment and my contribution is my own work and is expressed in my own words.
 Any uses made within the Technology Report of the works of any other author, separate from the work group, in any form (ideas, equations, figures, texts, tables, programs), are properly acknowledged at the point of use.
 A list of the references used is included.

 I, Zoyeba Mahbub, confirm that this breakdown of authorship represents my contribution to the work submitted for assessment and my contribution is my own work and is expressed in my own words.
 Any uses made within the Technology Report of the works of any other author, separate from the work group, in any form (ideas, equations, figures, texts, tables, programs), are properly acknowledged at the point of use.
 A list of the references used is included.